ZapoVerde/Adrift/README.md

-# Crawling
+# Adrift

-**Crawling** is a retro-sci-fi tactical dungeon crawler inspired by emergent storytelling systems like *RimWorld*, but built from the ground up as a standalone, original project.
+**Adrift** is a retro-sci-fi tactical dungeon crawler inspired by emergent storytelling systems like *RimWorld*, but built from the ground up as a standalone, original project.
 It features:

 - 🎲 2d6-based tactical combat with probabilistic outcomes
 - 🔍 Stealth, perception, and visibility mechanics